 Mitigation and management measures Design/Contract / Construction The activities within the perimeter will be carried out on the strictly necessary surfaces, provided by the project, without the occupation of additional lands.
 Construction equipment and means of transport will only transit the areas provided by the project, on well-established routes, without affecting additional land surfaces. • Materials, raw materials and/or waste warehouses will not be set up in the vicinity of the locations, on other surfaces than those provided by the project (existing project boundary). • The technological processes that produce a lot of dust, such as the case of earth fillings, will be reduced in periods of strong wind or a more intensive wetting of the surfaces will be carried out, to avoid affecting the use of the neighbouring lands. • The waste will be temporarily stored strictly in the areas provided by the project, until it is handed over to specialized companies in order to take over the waste from the site - this way the land in the vicinity of the project will be avoided by the waste produced on the site. • After the completion of the construction works, the Builder will have to sanitize and restore all the surfaces used for any purpose during the works, in a way that meets the environmental protection measures.
-Thus, the areas provided to be temporarily removed from the agricultural circuit will be returned to the agricultural circuit after the completion of the construction works. • Upon the completion of construction activities, fully reinstate leased land and ensure it is handed over in its original conditions, to the extent possible Project Specific • Develop, implement, and monitor an LRP aligned with national law and IFC PS5 and assess the project's land acquisition process, including land acquisition and easement rights secured by the previous developer, and identify any inconsistencies with IFC PS5. • Ensure all compensations prior to the commencement of the construction activities.
-Operation and Maintenance • The periodic collection of packaging and especially household waste, strictly on the surfaces provided by the project. • The means of transport and/or the machines that will ensure the maintenance/repair activities of the PV plant will only use the exploitation roads provided by the project, on well-established routes, without affecting the surrounding surfaces.
+Thus, the areas provided to be temporarily removed from the agricultural circuit will be returned to the agricultural circuit after the completion of the construction works. • Upon the completion of construction activities, fully reinstate leased land and ensure it is handed over in its original conditions, to the extent possible Project Specific Develop, implement, and monitor an LRP aligned with national law and IFC PS5 and assess the project's land acquisition process, including land acquisition and easement rights secured by the previous developer, and identify any inconsistencies with IFC PS5.
+Ensure all compensations prior to the commencement of the construction activities.
+Maintenance The periodic collection of packaging and especially household waste, strictly on the surfaces provided by the project.
+The means of transport and/or the machines that will ensure the maintenance/repair activities of the PV plant will only use the exploitation roads provided by the project, on well-established routes, without affecting the surrounding surfaces.
 The waste will be temporarily stored strictly in the areas provided by the project, until it is handed over to specialized companies in order to take over the waste from the site - this way the land in the vicinity of the project will be avoided by the waste produced on the site.
-Once the project is operational, there will be a minor impact for those with permanent loss of land from the towers/ pylons, while the agricultural activities on the remainder of the land will resume as usual.
-Affected people need to raise grievances for damages to crop or lands following maintenance activities Decommissioning • Same measures as in the construction phase Enhancement • Not necessary.
-Monitoring Biannual monitoring reports during the construction phase • Annual reports during operations until all the LRP activities are completed. • Closeout monitoring survey one year after all LRP measures have been implemented to confirm alignment of the LRP with PS5 and, as appropriate, propose any closeout measures. • Three years after all the LRP activities have been deemed complete, the company's LRP consultant will conduct a completion audit to assess the implementation outcomes against agreed objectives and confirm whether livelihoods have been restored to pre-project levels or better or if supplemental action is required.
+Once the project is operational, there will be a minor impact for those with permanent loss of land from the towers/ pylons, while the agricultural activities on the remainder of the land will resume as usual. maintenance activities Decommissioning • Same measures as in the construction phase Enhancement • Not necessary.
+Monitoring Biannual monitoring reports during the construction phase • Annual reports during operations until all the LRP activities are completed. • Closeout monitoring survey one year after all LRP measures have been implemented to confirm alignment of the LRP with PS5 and, as appropriate, propose any closeout measures. • Three years after all the LRP activities have been deemed complete, the company's LRP consultant will conduct a completion audit to assess the implementation outcomes